GridProtectionAlliance/openHistorian/Source/Applications/openHistorian/openHistorian/Grafana/docs/sources/alerting/set-up/configure-high-availability/_index.md

 ## Enable alerting high availability using Redis

-As an alternative to Memberlist, you can use Redis for high availability.
-This is useful if you want to have a central database for HA and cannot support the meshing of all Grafana servers.
+As an alternative to Memberlist, you can configure Redis to enable high availability.
+Redis standalone, Redis Cluster and Redis Sentinel modes are supported.

+{{< admonition type="note" >}}

+Memberlist is the preferred option for high availability.
+Use Redis only in environments where direct communication between Grafana servers is not possible, such as when TCP or UDP ports are blocked.

+{{< /admonition >}}

 1. Make sure you have a Redis server that supports pub/sub.
 If you use a proxy in front of your Redis cluster, make sure the proxy supports pub/sub.
 1. In your custom configuration file ($WORKING_DIR/conf/custom.ini), go to the `[unified_alerting]` section.
-1. Set `ha_redis_address` to the Redis server address Grafana should connect to.
+1. Set `ha_redis_address` to the Redis server address or addresses Grafana should connect to.
+It can be a single Redis address if using Redis standalone, or a list of comma-separated addresses if using Redis Cluster or Sentinel.
+1. Optional: Set `ha_redis_cluster_mode_enabled` to `true` if you are using Redis Cluster.
+1. Optional: Set `ha_redis_sentinel_mode_enabled` to `true` if you are using Redis Sentinel.
+Also set `ha_redis_sentinel_master_name` to the Redis Sentinel master name.
 1. Optional: Set the username and password if authentication is enabled on the Redis server using `ha_redis_username` and `ha_redis_password`.
+1. Optional: Set the username and password if authentication is enabled on Redis Sentinel using `ha_redis_sentinel_username` and `ha_redis_sentinel_password`.
 1. Optional: Set `ha_redis_prefix` to something unique if you plan to share the Redis server with multiple Grafana instances.
 1. Optional: Set `ha_redis_tls_enabled` to `true` and configure the corresponding `ha_redis_tls_*` fields to secure communications between Grafana and Redis with Transport Layer Security (TLS).
 1. Set `[ha_advertise_address]` to `ha_advertise_address = "${POD_IP}:9094"` This is required if the instance doesn't have an IP address that is part of RFC 6890 with a default route.